0f3k1/HTB-writeups/Certified.md

 Similarly with management_svc has Generic Write privileges over the user `ca_operator` so we can launch a shadow credential attack.

-Force change password for user ca_operator and verifying which allows us to run commands as the ca_operator user
+Force change password for user ca_operator and verifying which allows us to run commands as the ca_operator user.
 ![passwor](https://github.com/J4ck3lXploit/HTB-writeups/blob/main/Images/Screenshot%202025-03-10%20115430.png)

 Looking at the name ca_operator gives us a good hint because CA stands for Certificate Authority which is responsible for handling certificates.
 We can use certipy as CA_OPERATOR to find all vulnerable certificates on the domain controller.